afsc-assessments/ebswp_2023/doc/EBSpollock.md

  increased 53% while biomass increased 75%, indicating movement of adult  fish back over the southern shelf.
-In the northern Bering Sea, abundance increased 59%, but  biomass decreased 11%, indicating successful recruitment of younger age classes of pollock  over the northern shelf (Britt Sept GPT presentation).
+In the northern Bering Sea, abundance increased 59%, but  biomass decreased 11%, indicating successful recruitment of younger age classes of pollock  over the northern shelf.

 *Prey:* Small copepods form the prey base for larval to early juvenile pollock during spring.
-Late juvenile pollock feed on a variety of planktonic crustaceans, including calanoid  copepods and euphausiids (principally Thysanoessa inermis and T. raschii).
+Late juvenile pollock feed on a variety of planktonic crustaceans, including calanoid  copepods and euphausiids (principally _Thysanoessa inermis_ and _T. raschii_).
 Pollock diets  become more piscivorous with age and cannibalism is commonly observed.

 The number of small copepods available to juvenile pollock across the shelf